Mandate for the Executive Board’s Remuneration Committee

 The Remuneration Committee is answerable to the Executive Board for the performance of its tasks.
 The Committee’s activities do not change the responsibilities of the individual Executive Board members or of the Executive Board as a whole.

-The Committee may on its own initiative ask the administration to give an account of topics that the Committee deems it has a need to have further elucidated and that have not been brought before the Executive Board as an item of business.
+The Committee may on its own initiative request an account by the administration of topics and preliminary assessments of which the Committee finds a need for further clarification and that may later become an item of business for the Executive Board.

 The tasks of the Remuneration Committee are focused on strengthening and streamlining the Executive Board’s work related to matters pertaining to remuneration arrangements at the Bank.
 The Committee shall prepare all matters pertaining to remuneration schemes to be discussed by the Executive Board, including: